citp/privacy-policy-historical/n/nc/ncl/ncleg.net.md

-> *The following text is extracted and transformed from the ncleg.net privacy policy that was archived on 2018-06-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180624121554id_/https%3A//ncleg.net/Etc/Privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ncleg.net privacy policy that was archived on 2018-12-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181223145656id_/https%3A//www.ncleg.net/Etc/Privacy.html) for the most accurate reproduction.*

-# North Carolina General Assembly
+# Privacy Statement - North Carolina General Assembly

 Privacy Statement